Adolf Borchers: Group commander

-On 10 June 1944, I. Gruppe was ordered to an airfield named Peloniczna near Lviv.
+On 10 June 1944, I. Gruppe was ordered to an airfield named Poloniczna, a makeshift airfield located approximately 50 km northeast of Lemberg, now Lviv.
 Seven days later, they were moved to Serpneve.
 On 11 June, Borchers was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) replacing Hauptmann Johannes Wiese.
 Wiese had been injured on 22 February.
 Intermittently, the Gruppe had been led by Oberleutnant Paul-Heinrich Dähne.
 Command of 11.
 Staffel of JG 51 was then passed to Oberleutnant Horst Walther.
 On 22 June, Soviet forces launched Operation Bagration, attacking Army Group Centre in Byelorussia, with the objective of encircling and destroying its main component armies.
-On 24 June, the Gruppe transferred to Galați and again to Peloniczna.
+On 24 June, the Gruppe transferred to Galați and again to Poloniczna.
 Borchers claimed his 100 aerial victory on 24 July 1944.
 He was the 86th Luftwaffe pilot to achieve the century mark.
 The Gruppe reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
 On 12 August they were again relocated and moved to Mzurowa.

 His 118th victory claimed on 2 September 1944, is also noted for claiming JG 52 10,000th aerial victory.
 On 19 September, Borchers made an emergency landing in his Bf 109 G-6 near Tarnów, in an area approximately 70 km east of Kraków.
 Borchers was given command to III.
 Gruppe of JG 52 on 1 February 1945.
 He succeeded Hauptmann Wilhelm Batz who was transferred to take command of II.
 Gruppe of JG 52.
 Command of I. Gruppe of JG 52 was passed to Hauptmann Erich Hartmann.
 Together with his comrades he surrendered to U.S. forces only to be turned over to Soviet forces.